sowcow/blog/content/posts/mariken-van-nieumeghen.md

 Mariken in the beginning of the movie contemplates questions of life and not death while she lay among dead.

-This is just one snapshot telling about boldness and quality of the director's work.
+This is just one very partial snapshot demonstrating boldness and quality of the director's work.